-• Existing regional, state and Tribal tools and climate adaptation plans and project menus that provide project strategies and tactics (such as Strategies for Adapting Great Lakes Coastal Ecosystems to Climate Change or Aanji-bimaadiziimagak o'ow aki).
+• Existing regional, state and Tribal tools and climate adaptation plans and project menus that provide project strategies and tactics (such as Strategies for Adapting.
+Great Lakes Coastal Ecosystems to Climate Change).

 • Vulnerability assessments that identify the greatest risks to species, habitat, working lands, infrastructure, communities or ecosystems from climate change impacts.